-Development in proximity to the Blackmill W Mixed use and housing /oodlands SAC (all allocations 2km) Potential for impacts Are significant impacts likely?
-On A4061: PLA3(17) Blackmill - 43 homes (committed); employment, community building COM2(15) , Lewistown - 19 homes (committed) PLA3(16) Bryncethin - 150 homes and employment PLA3(17) Glanyrafon, Tondu Not on A4061: COM2(16) , Llangeinor - 10 Homes Deteriorating air quality could have an adverse effect on the Blackmill Woodlands.
+Development in proximity to the Blackmill W oodlands SAC (all allocations 2km) Mixed use and housing Potential for impacts Are significant impacts likely?
+On A4061: PLA3(18), COM2(4) and COM9(1), Blackmill - 43 homes (committed); employment, community building COM2(17), Lewistown - 19 homes Deteriorating air quality could have an adverse effect on the Blackmill Woodlands.
 Road travel throughout the County Borough and beyond could increase the risk.
 However, there may be particular adverse effects of more cars and HGVs on the A4061 that separates the two parts of the SAC.
 Increase in road travel on the main route could be attributed to development in the Valleys Gateway and northern fringes of Bridgend, as well as development in the Ogmore Valley.
-Mitigation: Impacts will predominantly be mitigated through implementation of strategies and other policies of the LDP that aim to reduce car dependence.
+No (committed) PLA3(14), REG1(17) and COM1(36), Bryncethin - 50 homes and employment Mitigation: Impacts will predominantly be mitigated through implementation of strategies and other policies of the LDP that aim to reduce car dependence.
 This includes the LDP and the Regional Transport Plan.
-Monitoring of air quality at the site and traffic on the A4061 may trigger the need for a review of LDP policy to avoid harmful effects.
+Monitoring of air quality at the site and traffic on the A4061 may trigger the need for a review of LDP policy to avoid PLA3(15) COM1(38), COM8(3) Glanyrafon, Tondu Not on A4061: COM2(18), Llangeinor - 10 Homes harmful effects.
 There is the potential that new housing development may increase the risk of illegal fly tipping.
 However, there is no evidence on the relationship of population density and tipping.
 Risks are low.
-No

 (committed) Mitigation: On-site waste management.
-COM1(36), Brynmenyn - 50 homes PLA3(12) Bryncethin - 130 homes, education/ training facilities PLA3(11), Brynmenyn - 75 homes (committed) Part COM1(31) and COM13(6) , Bryncethin, 323 homes (committed) and provision of public open space Employment allocations Potential for impacts Are significant impacts likely?
+COM1(37), Brynmenyn - 50 homes PLA3(12), COM1(33), COM10(6), Bryncethin - 130 homes, education/ training facilities PLA3(11), REG1(19), COM1(35), Brynmenyn - 75 homes (committed) Part COM1(32) and COM13(6) , Bryncethin, 323 homes (committed) and provision of public open space Employment allocations Potential for impacts Are significant impacts likely?
 On A4061: Deteriorating air quality could have an adverse effect on the Blackmill Woodlands.
-No REG1(32), Blackmill - B1, B2 and B8 Road travel throughout the County Borough and beyond could increase the risk.
-However, there may be particular adverse effects of more cars and HGVs on the A4061 that separates the two parts of the SAC.
-Increased road travel will be from development in the Valleys Gateway and northern fringes of Bridgend, as well as REG1(34) Penllwyngwent Industrial Estate, Ogmore Vale (not in 2km but on the A4061) Not on A4061: development in the Ogmore Valley.
-REG1(31), Llangeinor Mitigation: Impacts will predominantly be mitigated through implementation of strategies and other policies of the LDP that aim to reduce car dependence.
-This includes the LDP and the Regional Transport Plan.
-REG1(18), Abergawr SP7(2) REG1(18), Brynmenyn Industrial Estate - employment and strategic waste Some types of new industrial development have the potential to cause adverse air quality impacts through emissions to air. management Monitoring of air quality at the site and traffic on the A4061 may trigger the need for a review of LDP policy to avoid harmful effects.
+No REG1(31), Blackmill - B1, B2 and B8 Road travel throughout the County Borough and beyond could increase the risk.
+However, there may be particular adverse effects of more cars and HGVs on the REG1(33) Penllwyngwent Industrial Estate, Ogmore Vale (not in 2km but on the A4061) A4061 that separates the two parts of the SAC.
+Increased road travel will be from development in the Valleys Gateway and northern fringes of Bridgend, as well as Not on A4061: development in the Ogmore Valley.
+REG1(30), Llangeinor Mitigation: Impacts will predominantly be mitigated through implementation of strategies and other policies of the LDP that aim to reduce car dependence.
+This REG1(16), Abergarw includes the LDP and the Regional Transport Plan.
+SP7(2) REG1(18), Brynmenyn Industrial Estate - employment and strategic waste Some types of new industrial development have the potential to cause adverse air quality impacts through emissions to air. management Monitoring of air quality at the site and traffic on the A4061 may trigger the need for a review of LDP policy to avoid harmful effects.
 Mitigation: Impacts can be mitigated through control over the type of industry and waste management facility permitted on new and existing employment sites, taking into account potential impacts on the SAC.
-Potential polluting industry will need to follow Environment Agency controls.
+Potential polluting industry will need to follow Natural Resources Wales controls.
 There is the potential that new housing development may increase the risk of illegal fly tipping.
 However, there is no evidence on the relationship of population density and tipping.
 Risks are low.
 Mitigation: On site waste management.